-The Center for Health, Work & Environment at the Colorado School of Public Health is one of six Centers of Excellence for Total Worker Health® and houses the Mountain & Plains Education and Research Center, one of 18 centers of its kind recognized by the National Institute for Occupational Safety and Health.
+The Center for Health, Work & Environment at the Colorado School of Public Health is one of six Centers of Excellence for Total Worker Health® and houses the Mountain & Plains Education and Research Center, one of 18 centers of its kind supported by the National Institute for Occupational Safety and Health (NIOSH).
 Our mission is to advance worker health, safety, and well-being.

 We educate future leaders, conduct research, and design practical solutions to occupational health and safety challenges with our partners.
 We use a Total Worker Health approach in all that we do, by prioritizing safety, first and foremost, while striving to improve overall worker health.

 Our Signature Programs